Verdify

 What happens after an AI workflow goes live?

-The work shifts to operations: scorecard review, exception analysis, evaluation refresh, workflow tuning, incident review, documentation updates, and stakeholder reporting.
+The work shifts to operating the learning loop: private eval review, exception analysis, feedback capture, workflow tuning, incident review, documentation updates, and stakeholder reporting.

-No. Verdify can help operate or improve existing AI workflows if the team can provide enough access to logs, source systems, workflow owners, and review data.
+No. Verdify can help operate or improve existing AI workflows if the team can provide enough access to logs, source systems, workflow owners, review data, and outcomes.

 When should a workflow expand?

-Expansion should happen only when the scorecard, exception review, and known-limits backlog support larger approved action.
+Expansion should happen only when the private evals, exception review, feedback record, and known-limits backlog support larger approved action.